 She also includes a Christmas card addressed "To One of Our Heroes."

-Where the label says "From," she just wrote three letters: USA.
+Where the label says "From," she just writes three letters: USA.

 "It's all they need to know," she said.
 "It's from home."

 Jacobs plans to mail the packages within the next week.
-The post office tells her it will take that long to guarantee delivery by Christmas.
+The post office said it will take that long to guarantee delivery by Christmas.

 Postage for all 700 boxes, each weighing about five pounds, is expected to run more than $3,000.